enhanc3d/OfflineParty/README.md

 1. Install the required dependencies (Python and the modules it needs) using the install script matching your OS

-2. Create a Kemono/Coomer account and/or log in with your default browser
+2. Create a Kemono/Coomer account and/or log in with your default browser **(Not needed if you search by user)**

 ## Instructions: